concordion/concordion-website/_includes/tutorial.md

 ## 2. Documenting

 The next step is to create a specification of the new feature.

+_If starting the tutorial from this stage, start with the `initial` folder of the tutorial project._

 In the {% if java %}`src/test/resources/marketing/mailshots` folder of the {% endif %}tutorial project, edit the file `SplittingNames.{{ spec_ext }}` to contain the following.